How to... (some commonly asked questions)

 Turn any equalizer or tone controls off.
 You can then play the 50Hz reference tone tracks and measure or set the voltage level from the amplifier.
 Next, reconnect the loudspeaker, set OmniMic at the 1 meter distance from the loudspeaker and play the desired sweep track of the test CD.
 Use the OmniMic software in its Frequency Response measurement mode for Sine Sweep, and the plot should then be a reading of SPL sensitivity.

 Designing a crossover is much easier if you can do it using simulations rather than by trial and error and physical parts.
 To design via simulation, you need to have both magnitude and phase responses for the drivers you will be using.
-For passive crossovers, you will also need impedance data for the drivers -- for that, an electrical impedance measurement such as the Woofer Tester 3 is ideal.
-See "Determining Z-Offset" for a technique that provides accurate phase responses for crossover designs using PCD and similar programs.
+For passive crossovers, you will also need impedance data for the drivers -- for that, an electrical impedance measurement such as the DATS is ideal.
+See "Frequency Response: Measuring Drivers for Crossover Design" for a guided process that provides accurate files for crossover designs using XSim , PCD and similar crossover design programs.